Emil Lewis Holmdahl: Orozco Rebellion and artillery

-Rescue Mission and Minor Campaigns
+Rescue mission and minor campaigns

-The day following Rellano, on the 23rd Holmdahl was summoned to Monterrey by General Treviño, who asked him to volunteer for a dangerous mission, although it was possibly at the behest of Felix A. Sommerfeld, head of Mexican Secret Service, whom Holmdahl had joined around this period, all be it somewhat secret circumstances Following the First defeat at Rellano, Madero's favorite cousin, Captain Lorenzo Aguilar had gone missing, alongside two other officers after a fight near the small village of Pedriceña.
+The day following Rellano, Holmdahl was summoned to Monterrey by General Treviño, who asked him to volunteer for a dangerous mission, possibly at the behest of Felix A. Sommerfeld, head of Mexican Secret Service, whom Holmdahl had joined around this time.
+Following the First defeat at Rellano, Madero's favorite cousin, Captain Lorenzo Aguilar had gone missing, alongside two other officers after a fight near the small village of Pedriceña.
 Holmdahl's mission was to travel behind enemy lines, and locate Aguilar, alive or dead, and bring him or his body back to federal controlled territory.
 With false papers identifying him as a correspondent for the Monterrey Daily Mexican-American newspaper, Holmdahl boarded a train bound for the headquarters of his friend, General Aureliano Blanquet, located a few miles south of Torreón.
 When Blanquet heard news of the mission he refused to let Holmdahl cross into enemy territory controlled by General Emilio Campa, who had recently trumped up charges against Sam Dreben and Tracy Richardson, and planned to shoot them to "rid Mexico of all gringos", forcing to pair to escape from jail.

 Blanquet feared that Holmdahl would be subject to a firing squad.
 There was additional danger in the fact that Campa knew Holmdahl as a comrade from the campaigns against Diaz.
 Appreciating Blanquet's concerns Holmdahl nonetheless bought a horse and saddle, and slipped out of camp, before riding 35-miles north, and reaching Campa's Hacienda Refugio.
 Unfortunately for Holmdahl, he was captured by a "Red Flagger" patrol and brought before General Campa, who treated Holmdahl like an old friend, but then questioned him, asking if he was still in the service of Madero.
 Holmdahl denied this and showed Campa his newspaper correspondent papers, to which Campa called him a liar and a spy and announced he would shoot him.
 Holmdahl utilized his ability as con artist and was able to "half convince" Campa of his Bona Fides, and he treated Holmdahl with a delicious meal in his officer's mess.
 In the morning, however Campa refused to allow the "correspondent" to pass through his lines.